elimisteve/vegeta/README.md

 ![plot](https://dl.dropboxusercontent.com/u/83217940/plot.svg)

 #### -targets
-Specifies the attack targets in a line sepated file.
+Specifies the attack targets in a line-separated file.
 The format should be as follows:
 ```
 GET http://goku:9090/path/to/dragon?item=balls